cloudevents/spec/schemaregistry/schemaregistry.md

 - Constraints:
   - REQUIRED
   - MUST be a non-empty string
-  - MUST conform with RFC3986/3.3 `segment-nz-nc` syntax
+  - MUST conform with RFC3986/3.3 `segment-nz-nc` syntax.
+This allows for "dot notation", e.g. `org.example.myapp.module` for logical organization of schema groups, even though the namespace is flat.
   - MUST be unique within the scope of the schema registry
 - Examples:
   - mygroup
   - my-group
+  - org.example.myapp.module
+  - events@example.com

 #### format

 - Type: `String`
 - Description: Defines the schema format managed by this schema group.
 The formats supported by an implementation are specific to the implementation.
+If the format is omitted for the schema group, the format MUST be specified at the schema-level.
 This specification does not mandate support for particular formats.
 - Constraints:
   - OPTIONAL.
-If not set, each schema in the group MAY have multiple, concurrent format representations.
-See XXXX
   - MUST be a non-empty string, if present.
+  - MUST NOT be modified if at least one schema exists in the group.
 - Examples:
   - "avro"
   - "json-schema"